Gabii: Historical geography

+Lake Regillus

-The marshy plain was the last trace of the quasi-legendary lake near which the Battle of Lake Regillus decided whether the Roman Republic would continue or the kings of Rome would be restored by the intervention of the Latin League, to which Gabii belonged.
+The basin with a marshy plain is the last trace of the quasi-legendary lake.
+It is now mostly agricultural land, except that the community of Lago Regillo has been placed in it near Gabii.
+Osteria del Finocchio marks the western limit, which is heavily settled and is on higher ground.
+The Battle of Lake Regillus decided whether the Roman Republic would continue or the kings of Rome would be restored by the intervention of the Latin League, to which Gabii belonged.
 The site of the battle is still a matter of dispute, which, on the unwarranted assumption that the location of the battle reveals the location of the lake, has extended into a dispute over the location of the lake.
 To modern topographers the deep lake basin, now kept dry, and the aqueducts that drew water, and still draw water, from its sources leave no doubt that the lake was located in the basin.

 Lake Regillus varied in size and depth over the centuries but was certainly between the Via Labicana and the Via Praenestina east of Finocchio and north of Colonna (ancient Labicum), the last remnant at Pantana Borghese having been drained by the Borghese family in conjunction with the restitution of the first part of the Acqua Alexandrina as the Acqua Felice under Pope Sixtus V in the years 1585–1587.
 The two roads joined on the outskirts of Rome.
 The Pantana was the low point; from springs on its hillside exuded the water that filled the lake.
-During the thousand years of the post-classical period a much smaller Rome (totally abandoned at one point under the Goths) had lived on a greatly reduced water supply due to the broken and unrepaired aqueducts.
+During the thousand years of the post-classical period a much smaller Rome had lived on a greatly reduced water supply due to the broken and unrepaired aqueducts.

-Gabii had kept its lake until the completion of the Acqua Alexandrina in 226 AD.
-The Romans captured springs or mountain streams for drinking water; they never fed the waters of the marsh into the aqueduct.
-It led from springs over the Pantana through underground conduits on the south side of the Via Praenestina to the outskirts of Rome, where it was carried on arched conduits above ground into the city.
-The Acqua Felice had more altitude at this point.
-By 226 the lake must have receded enough to have left a corridor along the road, as the Romans would not have been able to sink a conduit under the swamp.
-Having its source water drained away, the lake receded drastically.
-The aqueduct is still in use.
-In 1915 it shunted some 22000 m3 per day into the city of Rome.
-If these sources were not diverted, Lake Regillus would soon return.

-Meanwhile, the basin marks the location of the former lake.
-It is now entirely agricultural land, except that the community of Lago Regillo has been placed in it near Gabii.
-Osteria del Finocchio marks the western limit, as it is heavily settled and is on higher ground.
-Lake Regillus therefore cannot have been in the vicinity of Frascati, regardless of where the battle was fought.